Skip to main content

 Sponsors are encouraged to define, from the outset:

-• The overall questions to be addressed
+• The key questions to be addressed

 • The consequences of a wrong decision, including the severity and likelihood of potential negative effects